aws/amazon-vpc-cni-k8s/proposals/cni-proposal.md

 ### Local IP Address Manager (L-IPAM)

 For fast Pod networking setup time, we will run a small, single binary(L-IPAM) on each host to maintain a warm-pool of available secondary IP addresses.
-Whenever Kubelet receives a ADD pod request, L-IPAM can immediately take one available secondary IP address from its warm pool and assign it to Pod.
+Whenever Kubelet receives an ADD pod request, L-IPAM can immediately take one available secondary IP address from its warm pool and assign it to Pod.

-#### Building a warn-pool of available secondary IP addresses
+#### Building a warm-pool of available secondary IP addresses
 L-IPAM learns the available ENIs and their secondary IP addresses from [EC2 instance's Metadata Service](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).

 ```